ooddle

 The phone is the cheapest, most reliable way to ruin a meal you would have otherwise enjoyed.

 You eat about a thousand meals a year.
-If your phone is on the table for most of them, you are eating in a low-grade attentional split that affects digestion, satiety signaling, and stress.
+If your phone is on the table for most of them, you are eating in a low-grade attentional split that affects digestion, satiety signaling, mood, and your relationship with food.
+The cost is invisible per meal but enormous over time.
+People who notice they have stopped enjoying food often discover that they have also stopped paying attention to it.
+The two are linked.

 The fix is small.
 One meal a day, the phone is out of the room.
 That is the entire micro-action.
-We are not asking for perfection or full silent eating.
-Just one phone-free meal, every day.
+We are not asking for perfection or full silent eating or a meditation retreat.
+Just one phone-free meal, every day, for a week.
+Most people who try it keep doing it.

 Why This Works